 In an exclusive interview with Amazons Watch Magazine, The First Lady sheds light on her dreams to rid South Africa from diabetes, her views on marginalization along gender lines, as well as solutions to some of the problems faced by women in Africa.
 Except:

-In few sentences, please describe the person of BONGI NGEMA-ZUMA.
+In a few sentences, please describe the person of BONGI NGEMA-ZUMA.

 The Bongi Ngema-Zuma Foundation was birthed as a result of your personal experience with your mother.
 Can you kindly share with us how it all began and some of the high and low moments you have had on this journey?